 Generally shortened to Parvo, this virus is highly contagious.
 While it affects all dogs, those dogs that are unvaccinated and puppies younger than four months old are at the greatest risk.
 It causes appetite loss, vomiting, fever, and diarrhea that is severe and often bloody.
 The dehydration causes strikes swiftly and can kill inside two to three days.
 Parvo has no cure.

 Probably the best-known disease on this list, rabies is viral and strikes the central nervous system.
-It causes anxiety, headache, hallucinations, fear of water, drooling to excess, paralysis, and death.
+It may cause your dog to get headaches as well as, anxiety, hallucinations, fear of water, drooling to excess, paralysis, and death.
 Generally, a bite from an animal that is rabid transmits it to a new animal or person.
 Treatment must be administered within hours of being infected to prevent a highly likely death.

 Frequently Asked Questions

 At six to eight weeks, veterinarians recommend the first distemper and parvovirus vaccines.
 Bordetella is optional.
 Between 10 and 12 weeks, the first combination DHPP shot is advised; this vaccinates against distemper, hepatitis or adenovirus, parainfluenza, and parvovirus.
 Optionally, you can also give your puppy vaccinations against influenza, Leptospirosis, Bordetella, and Lyme disease, if circumstances apply.
 Between 16 and 18 weeks, the second DHPP shot, and rabies should be given.
 Then, between 12 and 16 months of age, another set of DHPP and rabies shots are called for.
 Another DHPP is advised every one to two years thereafter, and rabies shots are required by law every one to three years.